nodemailer/nodemailer-web/content/extras/daemons.md

 +++

+> **DRAFT**

 This tutorial shows how to set up Node.js applications as daemon services under Linux.
 Specifically the following would apply:

 -   The daemon application is a Node.js web app
 -   Daemon is set up as a SystemD services
 -   Node.js app is accessed as a Nginx virtual domain
 -   Updates are deployed using git

 > Even though this tutorial uses a web app as the service daemon, then the same approach can be used for deploying any kind of services.